yugabyte/yugabyte-db/docs/content/preview/contribute/docs/docs-checklist.md

 ## Make changes

-If you spot a problem on a page, the **Contribute** button has an **Edit this page** option that takes you to the page in GitHub.
+If you spot a problem on a page (typos, spelling and grammar, minor page updates, broken links, and so on) the **Contribute** button has an **Edit this page** option that takes you to the page in GitHub.
 If you are signed in, you can edit the page and propose the change.
 GitHub will automatically create a branch for you.

 For more complex changes, you'll need to build the docs and submit pull requests.